Portfolio: Safe and Strong Communities

-The policing precept is the amount you contribute to local policing through your council tax bill.
+The Mayoral Police and Crime Commissioner precept is the amount you contribute to local policing through your council tax bill.
 The amount you pay will depend on the value of your property (your tax band).

-A person living in an average Band D property currently pays £157.30 per year.
+A person living in an average Band D property will pay £174.30 in 2018/19.

 Greater Manchester Police

 The Chief Constable of Greater Manchester Police is Ian Hopkins.